bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

   - not an internal state but we will also discuss termination during a hostcall fault
 * `D -> E` (cancelled guest is run)

-These will be coved in rough order of complexity, starting with the simplest cases and ending with the race which has shown itself to have the most corners.
+These will be covered in rough order of complexity, starting with the simplest cases and ending with the race which has shown itself to have the most corners.
 Races involving `Domain::Guest` tend to be trickiest, and consequently are further down.